mpatera2/JM/README.md

 Finally, as covered above, the information we pulled was very easy to interpret, supported by metadata provided by FRED.
 The variable names were simple, however users not familiar with the data could potentially be confused.

-The workbook "acquire_fred_data.ipynb," clearly shows how the data was acquired, and the workbook also shows how we cleaned the data to integrate it with our second data set.
+The workbook "acquire_fred_data.ipynb," clearly shows how the data was acquired using the FRED API.

 ## Data cleaning - Michael for FRED, Joy for elections
 [max 1000 words] Summarize the data cleaning operations you performed and explain how each operation addressed specific data quality issues in your datasets.
+**FRED**
+All of the data cleaning is included in the "acquire_fred_data.ipynb" notebook in the "Acquire FRED Data" folder.
+Below is a summary of the operations done to clean the data:

+1. First, we broke the 'date' column into month and year.
+2. Next, we created a new dataframe consisting only of data from November (election month).
+This was made simple due to the previous step.
+3. Finally, we dropped the unecessary columns.

+After this, the FRED data set was ready to merge.

 ## Findings - Joy
 [~500 words] Description of any findings including numeric results and/or visualizations.